Wiki surveys: Open and quantifiable social data collection: Website implementation

-The simplest way to select prompts for the voters would be to sample with uniform probability from the set of prompts.
-However, because the wiki surveys are collaborative, participants contribute new items throughout the voting process so prompts with user-submitted items will tend to have fewer completed contests (a completed contest occurs when a prompt is sent to a voter and the voter returns a choice of one item or the other).
-This means that using the simplest approach would result in more completed contests---and therefore more precise estimates---for seed items than user-submitted items.
-This is far from ideal because the user-submitted items are potentially the most interesting ones.
-Instead, it is preferable to spread the appearances more evenly over the set of prompts.
-Therefore, we developed a ``catch up'' algorithm, which shows prompts with fewer completed appearances with higher probability.
-In essence, it helps newer prompts ``catch up'' to older ones in terms of number of appearances.
-Specifically, the draw-wise probability for a given prompt $(i,j)$ is:
+The simplest way to select pairs for the respondents would be to sample with uniform probability from the set of pairs.
+However, because pairwise wiki surveys are collaborative, respondents contribute new items throughout the process, which means that pairs with user-contributed items will tend to have fewer responses.
+Therefore, the simple approach would result in more responses---and therefore more precise estimates---for seed items than user-contributed items.
+This disparity is problematic because the user-contributed items are potentially the most interesting.
+Instead, it is preferable to spread the responses more evenly over the set of pairs.
+Therefore, we developed a ``catch up'' algorithm, which shows pairs with fewer completed responses with higher probability.
+In essence, it helps newer pairs ``catch up'' to older ones in terms of number of responses.
+Specifically, the draw-wise probability for a given pair $(i,j)$ is:

-where $n_{i,j}$ is the number of completed contests for prompt $(i,j)$, $\alpha$ is a parameter that tunes the weight of the number of completed contests, and $\tau$ is a ``throttle'' to ensure that the draw-wise probability never exceeds some threshold (it could create a poor user experience if the same prompt had a draw-wise probability of, say, 0.5).
+where $n_{i,j}$ is the number of votes on prompt $(i,j)$, $\alpha$ is a parameter that weights the number of responses, and $\tau$ is a ``throttle'' to ensure that the draw-wise probability never exceeds some threshold (it could create a poor user experience if the same pair had a draw-wise probability of, say, 0.5).
 Finally, $c_1$ and $c_2$ are normalizing constants to ensure that the distribution sums to 1.\footnote{The normalizing constants are $c_1 = \sum_i \frac{1}{(n_{i,j}+ 1)^\alpha}$ and $c_2= \sum_i min \left( \frac{ \frac{1}{(n_{i,j} + 1)^\alpha}} {c_1}, \tau \right)$ where $\tau$ is the throttle, the maximum probability for a pair appearing in a draw.} Although somewhat awkward-looking, Eq.~\ref{eq:throttled_catchup} is straightforward to implement and runs very quickly.
 As a first step we choose $\alpha=1$ and $\tau=0.05$, but the optimal values of these parameters are an open question.